The Crew Achievement Award Program was in part designed to increase recognition of the often-unsung heroes of our sport - the dedicated crew.

 The BFA Education Committee has the responsibility for encouraging pilot and crew education through the development of suitable text materials and crew education and safety seminars held throughout the country which meet the requirements for the BFA endorsement.

 Any questions or request for assistance in regard to BFA continuing education programs should be directed to the BFA Education Committee.

 6. Flights in an unfamiliar geographic area - Crewing conditions do vary considerably throughout the country and in many instances, a hundred-mile distance may present the balloon crew with many surprising challenges.
 Each new experience tends to broaden the crew's knowledge and skills.
-Unfamiliar area is any area at least 150 miles away from the regular flying area.
+An unfamiliar area is defined as any area at least 100 miles away from the regular flying area.

 7. High density launch - Many pilots prefer to fly in isolation and avoid the more intense activity of a rally or competitive race.
 The inflation and launching of a balloon in the close proximity to other balloons does add some new factors for a crew to cope with.
 The result of this experience is broadening of crew knowledge, skills and confidence.